Nigh7Sh4de/roundaway/README.md

     <td>access_token</td>
     <td>The access token as provided by the social network</td>
 </table>
-If you have authenticated the user elsewhere (client-side or on another server), send the `access_token` here in order to authenticate with this server and register a session user
+If you have authenticated the user elsewhere (client-side or on another server), send the `access_token` here in order to authenticate with this server.
+Sends back a JWT for subsequent API requests.

 ##### GET `/connect/:strat`
 <table>